koszanski/NXEngine/README.md

 # cavestory
-Cave Story port for RetroFW devices based on NXEngine 1.0.0.4.
+Cave Story port for RetroFW devices based on NXEngine 1.0.0.4, using SDL_Mixer to eliminate slowdown when playing music.

 ### Build Requirements: